entur/ninkasi/README.md

 # Ninkasi

-This is the private admin GUI for importing and exporting data.
+This is the private admin GUI for managing the data pipeline and inspection of data status

 ## Run the app